-Management has evaluated the effectiveness of its internal control over financial reporting as of September 24, 2014 based on the criteria set forth in a report entitled Internal Control-Integrated Framework (1992), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this evaluation, we have concluded that, as of September 24, 2014, our internal control over financial reporting is effective based on those criteria.
+Management has evaluated the effectiveness of its internal control over financial reporting as of December 31, 2014 based on the criteria set forth in a report entitled Internal Control - Integrated Framework (1992), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on this evaluation, we have concluded that, as of December 31, 2014, our internal control over financial reporting is effective based on those criteria.

 Management's assessment of the effectiveness of the Company's internal control over financial reporting excluded Maxim Inc., First Guard Insurance Company, 1st Guard Corporation and their respective subsidiaries, which were acquired in fiscal year 2014.
-These acquisitions represented 5% and 2% of consolidated total assets and consolidated total revenues, respectively, of the Company as of and for the year ended September 24, 2014.
+These acquisitions represented 5% and 4% of consolidated total assets and consolidated total revenues, respectively, of the Company as of December 31, 2014 and for the period from September 25, 2014 to December 31, 2014.
 These acquisitions are more fully discussed in Note 1 of the notes to the consolidated financial statements.
 Under guidelines established by the Securities and Exchange Commission, companies are permitted to exclude acquisitions from their assessment of internal control over financial reporting within one year of the date of the acquisition.